ReneMuala/geoma_mobile/README.md

-# Geoma for mobile device
+# Geoma for mobile devices

-This is a mobile version of [Geoma](https://github.com/renemuala)
+This is a mobile version of [Geoma](https://github.com/renemuala/geoma)